dsu4rez/polarspark/README.md

     - `window.py`: Window specification and framing.
 - `tests/`: Extensive unit test suite.

+- `notebooks/demo.ipynb`: Example Jupyter notebook demonstrating usage.
+Open this in VSCode or Jupyter to explore PolarSpark interactively.

 ## ⚠️ Current Status & Limitations

 PolarSpark is an active project aiming for maximum PySpark API coverage.
-- **Expression Joins**: All standard Sparks join types are fully supported with complex expressions.
-- **UDFs**: Basic Python UDF support is planned.
+- **UDFs**: Basic Python UDF support only.
 - **IO**: Currently supports direct creation from Python objects; Parquet/CSV readers are under development.

 ---
-Built by [dsu4rez] as a high-performance bridge between Spark and Polars.
+Vibe-coded by [dsu4rez] as a high-performance bridge between Spark and Polars.